chasingbob/deep-learning-resources/README.md

 # deep-learning-resources
 A Collection of resources I have found useful on my journey finding my way through the world of Deep Learning.

-You will notice that my list is pretty random and the only little bit of structure it has I added afterward by grouping resources.
-The reason is because I have taken more of a random approach to learning deep learning.
-I don't believe there is a systematic way of learning deep learning, and that the best way is to take something that looks interesting, read up on it, try it, build something, rinse and repeat.
-By the time someone else finished chapter 1 of Linear Algebra 101 you have already build 5x projects, not to mention the feel you have developed for a topic that is still essentially more of an art than anything else.
-Don't get too hang-up over checklists and roadmaps, it's more important to find something interesting and get stuck in.
+You will notice that my list is pretty random and the only little bit of structure to it I have added afterwards by grouping resources.
+The reason for the randomness is that I don't believe there is a systematic way of learning deep learning, and that the best way is to take something that looks interesting, read up on it, try it, build something, rinse and repeat.
+By the time someone else finished chapter 1 of Linear Algebra 101 you have already build 5x projects, not to mention the intuitive feel you have developed for a topic that is still essentially more of an art than a science.
+Don't get too hang-up over checklists and roadmaps - find something interesting and get stuck in.

 I couldn't have said it better than Brandon Rohrer did in his blog post [A One-Step Program for Becoming a Data Scientist**](http://brohrer.github.io/one_step_program_become_data_scientist.html)